-- Ongoing development of Tamworth daily vulnerability and weekly vulnerability multiagency partnership meetings to co-ordinate approach and problem solving for identified vulnerable people with 85 cases discussed since April 2020 - Development of the Tamworth Volunteer Partnership group to respond to the pandemic supported by all partners resulting in a £100,000 National lottery grant to provide Covid Support - Befriending service established for vulnerable people in Tamworth in partnership with Community Together CIC - Support for our most vulnerable tenants during the pandemic - Ongoing work to ensure the all homeless people were housed during the pandemic and work with Heart of Tamworth and the Starfish project to extend support during the pandemic - Retention on Dementia Friendly Community Status - Delivery of £9000 worth of Councillor Community grants in Tamworth for a range of projects - Ongoing support for the Tamworth Advice Centre generalist advice and debt service who moved support on-line - Commissioning of Communities Against Crimes of Hate to support people affected by hate crime - Staffordshire Fire and Rescue Service Safe and Well Checks on vulnerable people continued (where Covid guidelines permitted
+- Ongoing development of Tamworth daily vulnerability and weekly vulnerability multi- agency partnership meetings to co-ordinate approach and problem solving for identified vulnerable people.
+Addition of Youth ASB to focus on individuals with diversionary activities and support. - Focus on misuse of substances with young people, sending letters to parents. - Continued development of the Tamworth COvid-19 Partnership group to respond to the pandemic supported by all partners. - Befriending service continued for vulnerable people in Tamworth in partnership with Community Together CIC. - Support for our most vulnerable tenants during the pandemic. - Work with Heart of Tamworth ongoing to deliver support through the Rough Sleeper Initiative - Outreach officer works with Wardens and Police - Neighbourhood coach and mental health support for vulnerable, complex cases at risk of homelessness and rough sleeping - Continued work with Manna House Food Bank. - Retention of Dementia Friendly Community Status and awareness training. - Delivery of £9000 worth of Councillor Community grants in Tamworth for a range of projects. - Ongoing support for the Tamworth Advice Centre generalist advice and debt servicewho

+- moved support on-line - Commissioning of Communities Against Crimes of Hate and then USAH (Uniting Staffordshire against Hate Crime) to support people affected by hate crime. - Staffordshire Fire and Rescue Service Safe and Well Checks on vulnerable people continued (where Covid guidelines permitted) - Establishing the Suicide Interruption Partnership Group - A grant was agreed for the Samaritans to continue their Outreach work within the Tamworth area. - Ongoing Fraud Intervention and sharing on social media and Smart Alert of Scam awareness.

-Lead Partners: Tamworth Borough Council/Staffordshire County Council/Staffordshire Fire and Rescue
+Lead Partners: Tamworth Borough Council